 📋 What Ingredients do I need

-You will need the following ingredients to make this Strawberry Sauce: Fresh Strawberries, White Sugar, Lemon Juice and Lemon Zest.
+You will need the following ingredients to make this Strawberry Sauce recipe (see recipe card for quantities): Fresh Strawberries, White Sugar, Lemon Juice and Lemon Zest.

 🥣 How to make Strawberry Sauce